karangupta042/simplespringbootapplication/README.md

 change the java version and spring boot version in the pom file in your code editor to run the project successfully according to your system specifications

+can use poc's screenshots for reference for testing in postman

 happy learning! :)